rtsasamori/js_where_clicked/README.md

 # js_where_clicked
-a JavaScript program that tells where clicked
+a JavaScript program that tells where clicked.